 A 32-year-old member asked:

-what is the most likely reason for having an abnormally high blood urea level?
+What is the most likely reason for having an abnormally high blood urea level?

 1 doctor answer • 1 doctor weighed in

-Nephrology and Dialysis
+Nephrology and Dialysis 32 years experience

 Co-tango usually: The BUN is usually 10 times the creatinine.
 When the creatinine goes up, the BUN goes up similarly to roughly keep this proportion, in most kidney disease states.